 A well-made whey isolate contains almost entirely protein by weight and has been separated from much of the fat and carbohydrate found in whey concentrate or casein products.
 Transparent Labs is heavy on protein and light on just about everything else, with 28 grams of protein and less than one gram of carbs or dietary fat.
 This is a viable go-to for anyone seeking a pure, reliable whey powder.

-An extremely transparent ingredient list with 28 grams of protein from a company that goes out of its way to provide clear sourcing.
+This transparent ingredient list includes a dose of calcium, iron, and potassium with 28 grams of protein, all from a company that goes out of its way to provide clear sourcing.

 Who Should Buy Transparent Labs Grass-Fed Whey